ZeusJunior/node-tf2-backpack/README.md

 # node-tf2-backpack
-Typed module to parse the `backpack` property from [node-tf2](https://github.com/DoctorMcKay/node-tf2).
-Using this you no longer have to retrieve your own (bots) backpack from the steam API, which has been having issues with increasing ratelimits.
+Typed module to parse inventory items from [node-tf2](https://github.com/DoctorMcKay/node-tf2) Using this you no longer have to retrieve your own (bots) backpack from the steam API, which has been having issues with increasing ratelimits.

 # Installation
 ```